Bass Lake, Indiana

 Bass Lake is a census-designated place (CDP) in California and North Bend Townships, Starke County, in the U.S. state of Indiana.
 The population was 1,195 at the 2010 census.
-Covering over 1,300 surface acres, Bass Lake is the third-largest natural lake in Indiana.

 History

-The community was named after the nearby lake which was populated with a large number of black bass.
+The community was named after the nearby lake (Bass Lake) which was populated with a large number of black bass.
 It was formerly called Cedar Lake.

 Author Lew Wallace spent significant time at Bass Lake, where he wrote portions of Ben-Hur: A Tale of the Christ (1880).

 A post office was established at Bass Lake in 1892, and remained in operation until it was discontinued in 1948.